 He allows a woman who sinned to anoint his feet.
 This move risks breaking cleanliness laws.
-Not only does Jesus not stop the woman, but he draws attention to her faithfulness and humanity when he tells Simon: “Wherever this good news is proclaimed in the whole world, what she has done will be told in remembrance of her” (Matt.
-26:13).
+Not only does Jesus not stop the woman, he draws attention to her faithfulness and humanity when he tells Simon, “Wherever the good news is proclaimed in the whole word, what she has done will be told in memory of her.”

 Jesus affirms Mary’s decision to forgo the typical female hostess role and sit at his feet, a place normally reserved for male disciples.
-“Mary has chosen the better part,” Jesus says much to Martha’s chagrin (Luke 10:42).
+“Mary has chosen the better place,” Jesus says, much to Martha’s chagrin.
 Another norm disrupted.

-And, in one of the most stunning encounters in human history, the newly risen Christ appears for the first time to Mary Magdalene.
+And, in one the most stunning encounters in human history, the newly risen Christ appears first to Mary Magdalene.
 He trusts her, a woman, with the primary task given to homilists ever since: Go.
-Tell the good news of my resurrection.
+Tell the Good News of my resurrection.
 Let my disciples know I am very much alive.

 Jesus does not let norms or rules box him in.
 He also doesn’t disregard them.
-As he tells the crowds, “I have come not to abolish [the law] but to fulfill” (Matt.
-5:17).
+As he tells the crowds, “I have not come to abolish the law but to fulfill.”
 Jesus’ actions expand norms and shift priorities for the good of the community, especially the marginalized.
-He comes to put the ultimate norm in place: Love God and love neighbor.
+He comes to put the ultimate norm in place: love God and love neighbor.

 This is the Son of God we worship in the eucharistic liturgy, whose life, death, and resurrection get broken open in the homily.